thekarlbrown/ChangeTheWorld/README.md

 --------------------------------------------

---- current state of the App ----
+--- current state of the Project ----

-bars navigate at the top

-ideally click them  once account is made

-you can click on the ideas
+ - I have finished the MySQL database and the PHP database!

-sorting, filters, and internet connectivity with the crowd-sourced category's are on the way
+ - Sorting, filters, and internet connectivity with the crowd-sourced category's are on the way

-I have finished the MySQL database, and I am forming the PHP interface
+ - My next step is cleaning up for prototype phase, fixing PHP to be post without output, then returning to the java code

 ----------------------------------